victorbjorsvik/andrej/README.md

 ## Instructions on setting up lambda cluster
 1. Make sure to have your conda env config file (environment.yml) up to date.
 2. Initialize a GPU cluster on [Lambda websites](https://cloud.lambdalabs.com/instances)
-3. Hop on a terminal and SSH into the cluster:
+3. Hop on a terminal and SSH into the cluster (on Windows):
 ```bash
 ssh -i C:/Users/<USERNAME>/.ssh/LAMBDA_SSH.pem ubuntu@<XXX.XXX.XXX.XXX>
 ```